Livable Garden Centre | Livable Basics

 Sulfur (S)

-Sulfur, symbolised by the letter S, is an essential nutrient for plant growth.
-It is involved in protein formation, enzyme activation, and overall plant development.
+Essential nutrient involved in protein formation, enzyme activation, and overall plant development.

 Swampy Coastal Heath

-Swampy coastal heath refers to a habitat found in low-lying coastal areas with poor drainage.
-These areas experience seasonal or permanent waterlogging and support plants adapted to wet conditions.
+Natural habitat in low-lying coastal areas with poor drainage, supporting plants adapted to wet conditions.

 T